wandersick/ws-dynamic-group/README.md

     * C:\ws-dynamic-group\1, C:\ws-dynamic-group\2, C:\ws-dynamic-group\3...
 * The script may be scheduled using built-in Task Scheduler of Windows or any other preferred way of start-up
 * If Backup (Before) and Backup (After) are required but it is undesired to run them along with the Main Logic (increases processing time), a separate script may be used and scheduled solely for the Backup sections to run separately
+* Use `<tab>` key to auto-complete the command-line parameters without typing them in full